-- Pros

-- Fair, easy to implement

-- - Assumes everybody is equal

-- Issue: What should the timeslice be?

-- Too short

-- · Waste a lot of time switching between processes

-- Example: timeslice of 4ms with 1 ms context switch = 20% round robin overhead

-- Too long

-- · System is not responsive

-- Example: timeslice of 100ms

-- If 10 people hit "enter" key simultaneously, the last guy to run will only see progress after 1 second.

-- Degenerates into FCFS if timeslice longer than burst length
+Pros Pros Fair, easy to implement Con Assumes everybody is equal Issue: What should the timeslice be?
+Too short Waste a lot of time switching between processes Example: timeslice of 4ms with 1 ms context switch = 20% round robin overhead System is not responsive Example: timeslice of 100ms If 10 people hit "enter" key simultaneously, the last guy to run will only see progress after 1 second.
+Degenerates into FCFS if timeslice longer than burst length

-Priorities

-- · Each Process (or thread) is associated with a priority - · Provides basic mechanism to influence a scheduler decision: - Scheduler will always chooses a thread of higher priority over lower priority - · Priorities can be defined internally or externally - Internal: e.g. I/O bound or CPU bound - External: e.g. based on importance to the user
+Priorities • Each Process (or thread) is associated with a priority • Provides basic mechanism to influence a scheduler decision: - Scheduler will always chooses a thread of higher priority over lower priority • Priorities can be defined internally or externally - Internal: e.g. I/O bound or CPU bound - External: e.g. based on importance to the user

-Traditional UNIX Scheduler The highest priority (lower number) is scheduled Priorities are re-calculated once per second, and re-inserted in appropriate queue Avoid starvation of low priority threads Penalise CPU-bound threads The UNIVERSITY OF MIN SOUTH WALLS THE UNIVERSITY OF MIN SOUTH WALLS THE UNIVERSITY OF MIN SOUTH WALLS
+Traditional UNIX Scheduler The highest priority (lower number) is scheduled Priorities are re-calculated once per second, and re-inserted in appropriate queue Avoid starvation of low priority threads Penalise CPU-bound threads Till UNIVERSITY OF NEW SOUTH WALES TILL UNIVERSITY OF ACT OF THE PRIOR OF THE PRIOR